arcusmaximus/YTSubConverter/README.md

 For now, there's a loophole that still allows accessing the feature by browsing to the editor manually: `https://www.youtube.com/timedtext_editor?action_mde_edit_form=1&v=<video ID>`

+YouTube doesn't notify the channel owner about newly submitted subtitles, so after clicking "Submit contribution" (again making sure not to change anything in the editor), you'll have to contact them and ask them to publish the subtitles for you.

-Once this loophole gets closed or the editor gets replaced by the upcoming YouTube Studio caption editor, however, users will have to follow the more primitive route of contacting the channel owner, sending them the subtitle file, and asking them to upload it manually.
+Once this loophole gets closed or the editor gets replaced by the upcoming YouTube Studio caption editor, users will have to follow the more primitive route of contacting the channel owner, sending them the subtitle file, and asking them to upload it on their behalf.

 ## Limitations
 YouTube has some bugs and limitations when it comes to styled subtitles.
 Please be aware of the following: